Minnesota has two property tax refund programs for homeowners:

 There is no limit on household income for the special refund.
 You may qualify even if you don’t qualify for the regular refund.
 The maximum special refund is $1,000.

-Note: If you use part of your home for a business, be sure to read "Special Situations" on page 11 of the Minnesota Property Tax Refund instructions.
+Note: If you use part of your home for a business, be sure to read "Special Situations" on page 10 of the Minnesota Homestead Credit Refund (for Homeowners) and Renter's Property Tax Refund instructions.

 How to File

-Electronically: File your Property Tax Refund online for free!
+Electronically: File your Homestead Credit Refund online for free!

 Statement of Property Taxes Payable